openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 in the random ray solver mode are limited compared to what is possible with the Monte Carlo solver.

-Currently, all of the following conditions must be met for the source to be valid in random ray mode:
+Currently, all of the following conditions must be met for the particle source to be valid in random ray mode:

 - One or more domain ids must be specified that indicate which cells, universes, or materials the source applies to.
 This implicitly limits the source type to being volumetric.
-This is specified via the ``domains`` field of the :class:`openmc.IndependentSource` Python class.
+This is specified via the ``domains`` constraint placed on the :class:`openmc.IndependentSource` Python class.
 - The source must be isotropic (default for a source)
 - The source must use a discrete (i.e., multigroup) energy distribution.
 The